-The results of our study show that the frequency of the transmitted radio wave only plays a minor role, lower frequency only slightly shifts the start of the heated ionosphere to a higher altitude.
+The results of our study show that the frequency of the transmitted radio wave only plays a minor role.
+Lower frequency only slightly shifts the start of the heated ionosphere to a higher altitude.
 We also see that the increased electron temperature due to the presence of MSPs extends up to 120 km in the E-region.
-Our model for the heated electron temperature might not be applicable for the E-region, however, this is beyond the scope of this paper.
-The results from this study agree with Kassa et al. (2005), where an electron bite-out inserted as a linearly decreasing 'toy model' between 84-86 km during PMSE conditions resulted in an increased modelled electron temperature within and above the electron bite-out.
+Our model for the heated electron temperature might not be applicable for the E-region; however, this is beyond the scope of this paper.
+The results from this study agree with Kassa et al. (2005), where an electron bite-out inserted as a linearly decreasing "toy model" between 84-86 km during PMSE conditions resulted in an increased modelled electron temperature within and above the electron bite-out.

-Panel b) of Fig. 9 shows that day condition electron temperature is the same with and without MSPs.
-This indicates that for day condition, MSPs are less important for the heated electron temperature.
-A higher ionization level, and thus a much higher electron density, means that loss of electrons, like electron attachment to MSPs, is less important.
+Figure 9b shows that electron temperature for day conditions is the same with and without MSPs.
+This indicates that, for day conditions, MSPs are less important for the heated electron temperature.
+A higher ionization level and thus a much higher electron density means that loss of electrons, like electron attachment to MSPs, is less important.
 Generally, the electron temperature is lower for day conditions.
 This is because the electron density is higher during the day, also at lower heights.
-The electron density of panel a) in Fig. 9 is $2.5 \cdot 10^6$ m-3 at 60 km for day conditions, while for night conditions the electron density in Fig. 4 is $2.6 \cdot 10^4$ m-3 at 60 km.
+The electron density in Fig. 9a is $2.5 \times 10^6$ m-3 at 60 km for day conditions, while for night conditions the electron density in Fig. 4 is $2.6 \times 10^4$ m-3 at 60 km.
 With a higher electron density as during day conditions, the radio wave energy is absorbed already at lower heights.